PretendoNetwork/juxtaposition/README.md

 npm run dev
 ```

 You have to also make an `.env` file to configure your environment.
-Inspire it from the content of `example.env` in each service.
+Inspire it from the schema in `src/config.ts` in each service.

 # 🤝 Translation